alpheustechnologies/bootstrap_admintmpl/README.md

 ## Gentellela for other platforms and frameworks

-* [Gentelella on Ruby on Rails 4](https://github.com/iogbole/gentelella_on_rails) thanks to Israel Ogbole.
+* [colorlib on Ruby on Rails 4](https://github.com/iogbole/gentelella_on_rails) thanks to Israel Ogbole.
 * [Gentellela on Smarty 3](https://github.com/microvb/otp-thing) with one time password generator, validator, and QR code generator that has no web dependencies (self-contained) in PHP thanks to MicroVB INC
-* [Gentellela integrated into Symfony 3](https://github.com/krzysiekpiasecki/Gentelella) full stack PHP framework thanks to Krzysztof Piasecki.
+* [Gentellela integrated into Symfony 3](https://github.com/krzysiekpiasecki/colorlib) full stack PHP framework thanks to Krzysztof Piasecki.
-* [Gentelella on Yii framework 2](https://github.com/yiister/yii2-gentelella) with an asset bundle, a layout template and some widgets.
+* [colorlib on Yii framework 2](https://github.com/yiister/yii2-colorlib) with an asset bundle, a layout template and some widgets.

 Let us know if you have done integration for this admin template on other platforms and frameworks and we'll be happy to share your work.